Career

 The aim of the new rules is to foster trustworthy AI in Europe and beyond, by ensuring that AI systems respect fundamental rights, safety, and ethical principles and by addressing risks of very powerful and impactful AI models.

-The AI Act ensures
+The AI Act ensures that

-that Europeans can
+Europeans can trust what

-to offer
+AI has to offer

 For example, it is often not possible to find out why an AI system has made a decision or prediction and taken a particular action.
 So, it may become difficult to assess whether someone has been unfairly disadvantaged, such as in a hiring decision or in an application for a public benefit scheme.
 The proposed rules will: